DiegoAmores/COVID-19-Tracker/README.md

 ## References

--The New York Times.
+- The New York Times.
 (2020).
 Coronavirus (Covid-19) Data in the United States.
-Retrieved [Insert Date Here], from https://github.com/nytimes/covid-19-data.
+Retrieved December 29, 2020, from https://github.com/nytimes/covid-19-data.